-Truman will continue to be one of the best crappie hot spots in the Mid-west.
-This year expect a lot of fish between nine and ten inches.
-Fall sampling found lower numbers of large fish than in recent samples.
-There are plenty of big crappie out there but expect fewer than what has been out there the last few years.
-Crappie fishing is excellent throughout the lake.
-In general the further upstream you go in the lake, you’ll catch more big fish.
-Spring time finds crappie congregated at the mouths of creeks and tributary coves staging to spawn.
-Look for fish associated with cover in these areas.
-As the water warms into the mid-500 range, look for fish to begin moving to spawning banks.
+The spawn is one of the best times to catch fish from the bank and a boat isn't necessary to get in on excellent fishing.
 Spawning banks usually have flatter slopes and finer gravel.
-Fish will move to the bank early and late in the day early in the spawn and can be found throughout the day in shallow water as the spawn peeks.
+Fish will move to the bank early and late in the day early in the spawn and can be found throughout the day in shallow water as the spawn peaks.
 Spawning fish can be found earliest at the upper ends of the lake in the major tributaries and the spawn will progress toward the dam as water on the lower lake warms.
-The spawn is one of the best times to catch fish from the bank and a boat isn’t necessary to get on excellent fishing.
-The land surrounding Truman is public land owned by the Corps of Engineers.
-This gives anglers the opportunity to walk to the lake around the entire shore.
+The land surrounding most of Truman Lake is public land owned by the Corps of Engineers.
+This gives anglers ample opportunity to fish from the bank.
 A good map with county roads and lake depths is a great tool to have.
-Vertical jig fishing or fishing with a minnow works well for suspended fish associated with cover.
-Spawning fish can be caught vertical jigging from the bank or casting and retrieving a jig fished about 12” to 18” below a float.
-Summertime will find crappie on timbered flats near channels or along timbered bluffs.
+Spawning fish can be caught vertical jigging from the bank or casting and retrieving a jig fished about 12-18 inches below a float.
+In the summertime, you can find crappie on timbered flats near channels or along timbered bluffs.
 Vertical jigging sometimes works well for these fish, but as jig fishing becomes less productive, minnows will work best.
 Fish a minnow on a #1 gold hook and split shot.
 Fall is a time of transition with fish moving from summer to winter patterns.
 Fish can be targeted on timber near creek channels or bluffs.
 Winter crappie fishing on Truman is some of the best fishing to be had.
-If there is open water you can catch crappie.
-Fish gather in large schools in the winter and once you locate school fishing can be on fire.
+If there is open water, you can catch crappie.
+Fish gather in large schools in the winter and once you locate a school, fishing can be on fire.
 Traditional spots are timber along steep points and bluffs and shallower water upstream on major tributaries.
-On the lower lake fish the bluffs and timbered points.
-In the mid-lake area fish standing timber and brush piles near creek channels.
+On the lower lake, fish the bluffs and timbered points.
+In the mid-lake area, fish standing timber and brush piles near creek channels.

 The paddlefish snagging season is March 15 through April 30.
-Snagging should be good for legal fish (greater-than 34 inches) in the upper Osage from Talley Bend to above the Taberville Access with many fish greater than 45 pounds.
-The paddlefish population is maintained through annual stockings by the Department of Conservation.
-Snaggers need to remember that once they have taken a daily limit of two paddlefish, they are prohibited from continuing to snag, snare or grab that day.
-Remember to use proper handling techniques when releasing sublegal or legal fish back to the water to insure their survival.
+Snagging should be good for legal fish (greater-than 34 inches in length) in the upper Osage from the Talley Bend area to above the Taberville Access with many fish greater than 45 pounds.
+As the water warms in the spring, paddlefish move upstream to spawn.
+Start snagging lower in the lake around Talley Bend at the beginning of the season and move upstream with the fish for the latter parts of snagging season.
+The paddlefish population is maintained through annual stockings by the MDC.
+Snaggers need to remember that once they have a daily limit of two paddlefish they are prohibited from continuing to snag, snare, or grab that day.
+Remember to use proper handling techniques when releasing sublegal or legal fish back to the water to ensure their survival.
 Gaffs should not be used to land fish smaller than 34 inches.
-Paddlefish can be landed with large dip nets or ring poles, similar to those used to catch live animals.
+Paddlefish can be landed with large dip nets or ring poles, like those used to catch live animals.